chaostoolkit/chaostoolkit-bundler/README.md

 # Chaos Toolkit Bundler

-Bundle the Chaos Toolkit CLI and all the drivers/plugins into one standalone binary for Linux and MacOSX platforms.
+Bundle the Chaos Toolkit CLI and all the drivers/plugins into one standalone binary for Linux, MacOSX and Windows platforms.

 ## Why do I need this bundle?